 John is a co-founder of Haiti Partners and has spent most of 26 years based in Haiti.
 He co-founded Beyond Borders in 1993 and has consulted for the World Bank, USAID and others on collaborative leadership.
 In May 2013 he received a Lifetime Achievement Award from WorldBlu for his work in Haiti promoting democratic practice and freedom centered leadership.
-He and his wife Merline – who is Haitian – have two children.
+He and his wife Merline have two children.

 Deb leads our team through all aspects of our financial management and tax compliance.
 She also works as a bookkeeper for several other non-profits and small businesses in the Vero Beach area.
 Deb has her certification in accounting from Indian River Community College.
 She has been self-employed for over 20 years as a bookkeeper.
 She is a “Certified Bookkeeper” and a “Certified Tax Preparer.”
 She is married to Rick and has one son, David.

 Erik lived in Haiti from 1999 to 2001.
-While there he played a key role in developing the Reflection Circle method, the central component of our Circles of Change program.
-He joined Haiti Partners in 2009.
-Currently, he helps lead our work developing quality schools and collaborative leaders, while also helping out with administration.
-Erik is based in Chicago, Illinois.
-He went to undergrad at Shimer College, and has a master’s degree in education from DePaul University.
+While there he played a key role in developing the Reflection Circle method, a key component of our Schools programming.
+He joined Haiti Partners in 2009 and currently helps lead our US operations while playing a supporting role in developing the quality schools program.
+Erik is based in Chicago, Illinois, went to undergrad at Shimer College and has a master’s degree in education from DePaul University.

 Abelard is Co-director of Fondasyon Eksperyansla, a Haitian non-profit committed to leadership and education that leads to autonomy.
 He has over 14 years of teaching experience at the high school and college levels.
 He’s played a major role in our collaborative leadership work, and is also our liaison to Henri Christophe and Cabois Community Schools as well as the Chair of the Board for HAJICA, the social business cooperative poultry farm associated with our four Leogane partner schools.